-If you've received an unfavorable or partially favorable decision after your disability hearing, you should examine the Administrative Law Judge's decision for factual or legal errors.
-If you find a significant mistake that could change the outcome of your case, you should appeal your case to the next step, the Appeals Council.
+If the administrative law judge (ALJ) sent you an unfavorable or partially favorable decision after your Social Security disability hearing, make sure you examine the decision for factual or legal errors.
+If you find a significant mistake—also called a reversible error—that could change the outcome of your case, your next step should be to submit a request for review by the Appeals Council.

-ALJs are required to make sure there is enough evidence in your record to fairly decide the case.
-Unlike a regular court case, where each side is responsible for finding their own evidence and presenting it, the U.S. Supreme Court has held that Social Security proceedings are not "adversarial," but "inquisitorial," meaning that the ALJ has a duty to investigate the facts and develop the evidence supporting and opposing your case.
-If the medical evidence in your case is unclear or insufficient to allow the judge to make a fully informed decision, the ALJ may need to re-contact your physician or send you for a consultative examination with one of Social Security's doctors.
+ALJs are required to make sure there is enough evidence in your record to fairly decide your case.
+Unlike a regular court case, where each side is responsible for finding their own evidence and presenting it, Social Security proceedings are inquisitorial, meaning that the ALJ has a duty to investigate the facts and develop the evidence supporting and opposing your case.
+If the ALJ thinks that the medical evidence in your case is unclear or insufficient to make a fully informed decision, the judge may need to re-contact your doctor or send you for a consultative examination with a doctor who helps the SSA make disability determinations.

-For instance, there is often some indication in an applicant's file of a low IQ (such as past special education classes or reported difficulty reading and writing), but no recent IQ test results.
-Because a low IQ can extremely important in a disability case, the ALJ may be required to send you for an intelligence test before deciding your case.
-Failure to do so can be "reversible error."
+For instance, somebody who is applying for disability due to borderline intellectual functioning will likely have evidence such as special education classes or difficulty reading and writing in their file, but no recent IQ test results.
+Because a low IQ can be extremely important in a disability case, the ALJ may be required to send the applicant for an intelligence test before deciding the case.

-Remember that ALJ decisions almost always contain some error of fact or law that can be argued to the Appeals Council.
-Social Security regulations and the reviewing federal courts require a great deal of specificity and accuracy in ALJ decisions, and it's a good bet that if an error can be made, it has been made by an ALJ at some point in time.
-Your chances at the Appeals Council will be improved substantially if you focus on specific, non-trivial mistakes of law and fact, especially those related to your doctor's opinions, your RFC, and the VE's testimony.
+Social Security regulations and the reviewing federal courts set high standards for ALJ decisions, requiring a significant degree of detail and accuracy.
+ALJs strive to meet these standards, but they can (and do) make mistakes.
+Your chances at the Appeals Council will be improved substantially if you focus on specific, non-trivial mistakes of law and fact, especially those related to your doctor's opinions, your RFC, and vocational expert testimony.

 Before trying to handle an appeal to the Appeals Council or federal court on your own, consult with an experienced disability attorney to get advice on what mistakes the ALJ might have made in your case.